Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Details of the Insertion Operation

 \item[The list element corresponding to $\mathbb{P'}$.]
 If $u_{i}$ is implicit, then the second component of the pair stored in the list element is increased by one, and $\assign(X_{i})$ is appended to the list element.
 These updates take $\mathcal{O}(\max \{1, h/B \})$ time.

 \item [The per-path hash table corresponding to $\mathbb{P}_{j}$.]
-The key and value of the directed edge $e$ are inserted into the hash table if the hash table does not have the key.
+The key and value of the directed edge $e$ are inserted into the hash table if the hash table does not already contain the key.
 This insertion takes expected amortized $\mathcal{O}(1)$ time.
 In addition, the key of $e$ is inserted into the doubly linked list for the keys at an appropriate position.
-The list indexing data structure can support a random access to the keys and an insertion into the list in $\mathcal{O}(\log M)$ time~\cite{DBLP:conf/wads/Dietz89}.
+The list indexing data structure supports random access to the keys and insertions into the list in $\mathcal{O}(\log M)$ time~\cite{DBLP:conf/wads/Dietz89}.
 To compute the appropriate insertion position, we need $\mathcal{O}(\log M)$ random accesses to the keys.
 Therefore, the update of the doubly linked list takes $\mathcal{O}(\log^{2} M)$ time in total.

 \item[The dynamic data structures for $\mathcal{X}$.]
 If $u_{i}$ is explicit, then $L_{i}$ is inserted after the largest element in $\mathcal{X}$ preceding the $x$-coordinate $L_{i}$ of $u_{i}$, and the list indexing and order maintenance data structures for $\mathcal{X}$ are updated accordingly in $\mathcal{O}(\log M)$ time.
 The largest element is found by a binary search on $\mathcal{X}$ in $\mathcal{O}(\max \{ H, H', \log M \} \log M)$ time, using the same approach as in the locate query algorithm.